USS Herring: Legacy

 There is a memorial plaque at the Naval Weapons Station in Seal Beach, California, and another one, along with the ship's bell, at Battleship Memorial Park in Mobile, Alabama.

-In June 2005, at the former Tagan cape, now Pologiy cape, near the site of the sinking, which is in 2000 m seaward, a memorial sign was established to the crew of USS Herring and to those of all the lost boats, which fought against the Imperial Japan during the Second World War.
+In June 2005, at the former Tagan cape, now Pologiy cape, near the site of the sinking, which is in 2000 m seaward, a memorial sign was established to the crew of USS Herring and to those of all the lost boats, which fought against Imperial Japan during the Second World War.
 The event was held in the fourth Kamchatka-Kuril historical and geographical expedition, led by the Russian researcher Evgeny Vereshaga.

 In 2016 the wreck of Herring was located near Matua Island by a joint expedition of the Russian Geographical Society and Russian Defense Ministry.
 Aleksandr Kirillin, secretary of the academic board of Russia's Military Historical Society, said that "Russian divers in cooperation with the Pacific Fleet sailors discovered the submarine at a depth of 104 m."